 In the previous section I put forward an analysis for PPs with a personal pronoun as Ground, whereby the pronoun is merged as a possessor to a silent or overt LOCATION nominal.
-In this section I propose that PPs with a non-pronominal dependent utilize a simpler structure where $P^0$ takes Ground as a complement.
+In this section I propose that PPs with a non-pronominal dependent utilize a simpler structure where P^0 takes Ground as a complement.

-As discussed in Section 2, when a postposition or a spatial case combines with a nominal Ground, the latter is unmarked and there can be no possessive suffix matching its $\varphi$ -features.
+As discussed in Section 2, when a postposition or a spatial case combines with a nominal Ground, the latter is unmarked and there can be no possessive suffix matching its φ -features.

-(24) a. pört körgəškö / pört-əš house into house-ILL 'into the house' b. uškal počeš / uškal-lan o. uškal počeš / uškal-lan cow after cow-DAT similar suggestion regarding the dual nature of dative in Mari was made by Den Dikken (2018); for a cross-linguistic perspecitive see, for instance, Sadakane & Koizumi (1995) on the dative particle ni in Japanese.
+(24) a. pört körgəškö / pört-əš

+house into house-ILL

+'into the house'

+b. uškal počeš / uškal-lan

-'after a cow', 'to a cow'
+cow after cow-DAT 'after a cow', 'to a cow'